nataliecardot/100-days-of-code/r2-log.md

 ### R2D51

 **Today's Progress:** Continued neighborhood maps React app project.
-Worked on implementing Foursquare's API to get venue details, among other
+Worked on implementing Foursquare's API to get venue details.

 **Notes:**
 * Hypertext is a word, phrase or chunk of text that can be linked to another document or text.